 Below, we provide a list of proven tips any big or small business can use to provide great customer service.
 Apply these six strategies to improve your customer service.

 Customers often have unique behaviors.
 Helping team members understand customers thoroughly is critical to providing good service and increasing customer loyalty.
 Search and determine how they like to be served.
 It will help you decide where to prioritize actions—live chat support, self-service, social media, or phone support.

 Start by developing personas on your customers to get to know them better.

-Also, try revisiting customer segmentation.
+Another action your business could take is to try revisiting customer segmentation.
 Segmenting your customer base in a new way can help you see them in a new way.
-Another tactic is to look across all customer segments and try to identify unique ways to reach them with offers and educational materials.
+Another tactic is looking across all customer segments and identifying unique ways to reach them with offers and educational materials.

+Your agents’ customer service skills should be continually upgrading.
 Emphasize continual learning and improvement by employees.
-Invite speakers to come in periodically to talk about customer service topics or have senior managers discuss how customer service fits in with the company’s overall goals.
+Invite speakers to come in to talk about customer service topics.
+Have senior managers discuss how customer service fits in with the company’s overall goals.